Best MTB hip packs: ditch the bag and travel light on the trails

 How much water do you want to carry?

-Hydration bladders hold water in a pouch that is drunk through a straw.
-As they are not a rigid shape so offer much more liquid capacity and can bend and squish as need be for a more stable setup.
-To avoid the bladder hose from waving around it is usually fixed with a clip to the waist belt.
+Hydration bladders hold water in a pouch that's drunk through a straw.
+As they are not a rigid shape these can offer much more liquid capacity and can bend and squish as need be for a more stable setup.
+To avoid the bladder hose from waving around, it's usually fixed with a clip to the waist belt.

 Some MTB hip packs don’t offer any hydration options, instead opting for a lightweight approach.
-These are only suitable for riders that have on-bike storage for hydration.
+These are only suitable for riders that already have adequate on-bike hydration storage.